etaoko333/terraform-modules-2/README.md

 # terraform-modules-2
-I am so happy to share my latest projecy i recently deployed a Dynamic Rental Car Web App on AWS with Terraform, Docker, Amazon ECR, and ECS 🌐
+I am so happy to share my latest project i recently deployed a Dynamic Rental Car Web App on AWS with Terraform, Docker, Amazon ECR, and ECS 🌐

 ![381447876-70955bca-4c0d-47fc-8391-00325190249a](https://github.com/user-attachments/assets/be034633-0ee0-4e27-933d-c0a1ff5051e4)